DSR-RHIT/me447-visualizing-data/cm/folio-01_portfolio-requirements.md

 -   The readings provide credible support to your critique arguments.
 -   You present some of your displays in class to improve the displays and develop ideas for the critiques.
--   Plan to pre-write (elements of your argument), draft (it won’t be pretty but get it down), revise (writing is rewriting), edit (to polish), and check (facts and sources must be correct).
+-   Plan to pre-write (elements of your argument), draft (it wonâ€™t be pretty but get it down), revise (writing is rewriting), edit (to polish), and check (facts and sources must be correct).

 technical discipline data
 -------------------------